microsoft/vscode-docs/docs/containers/choosing-dev-environment.md

 The recommended way to enable container development with a remote machine is to do [a full Docker installation](https://docs.docker.com/install/) on the machine, including Docker daemon.

->**NOTE**: Docker Desktop product is supported only on physical Windows and macOS machines, not virtual machines.
+>**Note**: Docker Desktop product is supported only on physical Windows and macOS machines, not virtual machines.
 If you want to use a virtual machine as a remote development environment, we recommend to use a Linux VM with [Docker Engine](https://docs.docker.com/engine/).

 After Docker is installed and working on the remote machine, you can use VS Code's [Remote - SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) extension from the [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extension pack to connect to your remote machine and work there.